chauff/cse1500-web-transcripts/Lecture-http.md

 Status code `200 OK` is the most common one - it indicates that the HTTP request was successful and the response contains the requested web resource (or a part of it).

 Status codes in the three hundred range most often point to a redirect: a resource that was originally under URL `A` can now be found under URL `B`.
 These redirects are automatically resolved by the browser - you only notice a slightly longer loading time, otherwise redirects do not affect browser users.
-The network monitor shows you what exactly this delay amounts to:
+The network monitor shows you what exactly this delay amounts to :point_down: :

 ![Network monitor redirect](img/L1-redirect.png)

-Here, status code `301 Moved Permanently` indicates that the resource at http://volkskrant.nl has been moved elsewhere for good.
+Here :point_up:, status code `301 Moved Permanently` indicates that the resource at http://volkskrant.nl has been moved elsewhere for good.
 The `Location` header tells us the new location (https://volkskrant.nl).

 Status codes starting with 4 indicate an error on the client side - most well known here is `404: Not Found`, i.e. the web resource or entity the client requests, does not exist on the server.